brianjlacy/export-chatgpt/README.md

 # ChatGPT Conversation Exporter

 Bulk export all your ChatGPT conversations using the backend API.
-Works with both personal and Teams accounts by using the Bearer token from DevTools.
+Works with both personal and Teams accounts. **Resumable** — if your token expires mid-export, just run again with a fresh token and it picks up where it left off.

 ## Requirements